Courses and Credits

 Pre-Departure Course and Post-Return Course

-Students accepted to the France Program are required to participate in Cross-Cultural Explorations I (1 credit) prior to departure and Cross-Cultural Explorations II (1 credit) after they return.
+Students accepted to the France-Senegal Program are required to participate in Cross-Cultural Explorations Pre (1 credit) prior to departure and Cross-Cultural Explorations Post (1 credit) after they return.
 Pre-departure sessions are designed to prepare students for the cross-cultural experience and will include readings, activities, films, lectures, and discussions with former participants of the program.
 A weekend retreat is part of this course.
 Students and parents will receive a Handbook of important information prior to the program.
 Following return to campus, students will participate in a 7-week course that will guide them in processing, analyzing and building upon their off-campus experience.
-Credit for Cross-Cultural Explorations I is dependent upon successful completion of the semester program.
+Credit for Cross-Cultural Explorations Pre is dependent upon successful completion of the semester program.

 The program cost will be the equivalent of one semester of Earlham College tuition, fees, room and board.
 The program covers academic and educational costs, including field excursions and other group activities as well as room and board while on the academic portion of the program.
-A deposit of $350 is required after acceptance to the program, which is part of the total cost.
 Students on financial aid may apply their aid to one Earlham or Earlham-approved off-campus program during their college career.

 Students are responsible for arranging flights to and from France.
 Information on travel options will be provided during orientation.